nmeisburger/Rice-Eats/README.md

 1. Run `$ git add .`
 2. Run `$ git commit -m <commit message>`
-3. Run `$ git push` to push to changes to this repository
+3. Run `$ git push` to push to changes to this repository.
-4. Run `$ git push heroku master` to push the changes to the deployed instance of the app
+4. Run `$ git push heroku master` to push the changes to the deployed instance of the app.

 ### Initial Deployment to Heroku

 1. Install Heroku CLI with `npm install -g heroku` if it is not already installed.
-2. Run `heroku create <project name>`.
+2. Run `heroku create <project name>`
 3. Run `git remote -v` to confirm that this worked.
 You should see the following:

             $ git remote -v